 Our fees are generally cheaper than other premier firms.
 Our fees are always clear and never change.
 We allow payment plans to fit your budget.
 Details about the charges you are facing will dictate the cost.

 Shouldn't I hire a big firm with multiple attorneys?

 Our law firm is small by design.
 The most common complaint about criminal defense attorneys is that they are not accessible.
 We do not have that issue.
-Your case will only be handled by Brandon Shroy and his Clary Bryan - you will never be put on hold or passed to another person while seeking information about your case.
+Your case will only be handled by Brandon Shroy and his office manager Clary Bryan - you will never be put on hold or passed to another person while seeking information about your case.
 Larger firms' "cover" for each other, which means you have more lawyers who each know less about your case.